Chart Color Schemes

 Gol Gol is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Gol Gol's dwelling structures, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 92.7% houses and 7.2% other dwellings.
-Home ownership in Gol Gol was at 37.0%, with mortgaged dwellings at 50.6% and rented ones at 12.3%.
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro NSW's average of $1,179.
-The median weekly rent figure in Gol Gol was recorded at $315, compared to Non-Metro NSW's $200.
-Nationally, Gol Gol's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Gol Gol, as evaluated at the latest Census, comprised 95.7% houses and 4.3% other dwellings.
+In comparison, Non-Metro NSW had 92.7% houses and 7.2% other dwellings.
+Home ownership in Gol Gol was 37.0%, with mortgaged dwellings at 50.6% and rented dwellings at 12.3%.
+The median monthly mortgage repayment in Gol Gol was $1,733, higher than Non-Metro NSW's average of $1,179.
+Median weekly rent in Gol Gol was $315, compared to Non-Metro NSW's $200.
+Nationally, Gol Gol's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing